San Onofre - Unit 1

 2.0 Site Status Summary

 The San Onofre Nuclear Generating Station (SONGS), operated by Southern California Edison (SCE) is approximately 100 km (60 mi) south of Los Angeles, 6.5 km (4 mi) south of San Clemente, CA. It is located between I-5 and the Pacific Ocean, within the boundary of the Camp Pendleton military reserve.
 The site comprised three nuclear power plants.
 Unit 1 commenced operation in 1968, and shut down in 1992.
-Units 2 and 3 are expected to continue operating until about 2022.
+Units 2 and 3 permanently ceased operations in June 2013.
 Dismantlement of Unit 1 is essentially complete.
 The turbine building was removed down to about 8 feet below grade.
 The licensee completed reactor pressure vessel internal segmentation and cutup.
 The licensee was unable to make arrangements for shipping the reactor pressure vessel to disposal because of the size and weight of the vessel and shipping package.
 The licensee plans to store the vessel onsite for the foreseeable future, as long as licensed activities are ongoing.
 The licensee transfered Unit 1 spent fuel to an onsite generally licensed ISFSI.

 SONGS-1 was a Westinghouse 3-loop pressurized water reactor constructed by Bechtel and rated at 1347 MWt.
 It began commercial operation on January 1, 1968 and ceased operation on November 30, 1992.
 Defuelling was completed on March 6, 1993.
 On December 28, 1993, NRC approved the Permanentely Defueled Technical Specifications.
 On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown on Units 2 and 3, at the end of their licenses, that were extended to 2022 by license amendments in March, 2000.
 On December 15, 1998, following a change in NRC decommissioning regulations, SCE submitted a post shutdown decommissioning activities report (PSDAR) for SONGS-1, to commence DECON in 2000.
 SCE actively decommissioned the facility, and most of the structures and equipment have been removed and disposed.
 Water control is active, and is processed through the Unit 2 - 3 wastewater treatment system.
 NRC issued a license amendment in February 2010 releasing the off-shore portions of the Unit 1 cooling intake and outlet pipes in place, under the Pacific Ocean seabed, for unrestricted use.
 The fuel from Unit 1 was transferred to Phase 1 of the ISFSI.
 The ISFSI will be expanded onto the area previously occupied by Unit 1 as needed in order to store all Unit 2 and Unit 3 spent fuel.